aswamy/P2PConference/README.md

+## P2PConference ##

 Hello dear reader,

-This is an application I developed for my 4th year project for Carleton University.
+This is an application I developed for my 4th year Software Engineering Project while I was studying at Carleton University, Canada.

 ## What Does This App Do? ##

-It was a web-based peer-to-peer multi-person conferencing application built using WebRTC.
+It was a web-based, peer-to-peer, multi-person conferencing application built using WebRTC.
 It was supposed to have the ability to conduct a multi-person conference (like Skype), while also have the ability to have multiple viewers watching the conversation at real-time (like on Twitch).

 ## Rules Of The Game ##